agomez0/2018_2019_citi_bike_analytics/README.md

 * The top ten/bottom ten end stations

-* Comparing total pass purchases between 2018 and 2019 for the months of Jan-March
+* Comparison of total pass purchases between 2018 and 2019 for the months of Jan-March

 * Gender rideshare

-* The change in female ridership from 2018-2019
+* Change in female ridership from 2018-2019

 * Average trip duration